NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 as per [@!RFC6840, see, section 5.2].
 Validating resolvers that do support dry-run DNSSEC make use of [@!RFC8914] and [@!RFC9567] to report any DNSSEC errors to the zone operator.
-If a DNSSEC validation error was due to dry-run DNSSEC, validation restarts by ignoring the dry-run DS in order to give the real DNS/DNSSEC response to the client.
+If a DNSSEC validation error was due to dry-run DNSSEC, validation falls back to insecure as the reply to the client.

 This allows real world testing with resolvers that support dry-run DNSSEC by reporting DNSSEC feedback, without breaking DNS resolution for the domain